Finance and accounting are closely related subjects. But they’re not the same thing.

 Accountants require a specialist knowledge of accounting techniques and regulations and must take professional exams plus on-the-job training to qualify.
 Finance professionals entering banking will also need practical experience before achieving their qualifications.

 You can read more about the skills required and the career paths open to you here:

 How to decide between accounting and finance

-If you know that you’re interested in working on the numerical side of business but you’re not sure where your skills lie, consider a degree in accounting and finance, such as the Business School (formerly Cass) degree.
+If you know that you’re interested in working on the numerical side of business but you’re not sure where your skills lie, consider a degree in accounting and finance, such as the Bayes Business School degree.
 It will allow you to explore both options.